-The Emergency Management Division, in partnership with Emergency Management British Columbia (EMBC), offers free webinars related to emergency management, disaster risk reduction, and other mitigation measures.
+The Emergency Management Division, in partnership with Emergency Management British Columbia, offers free webinars with support of the emergency management community.

 Pre-registration is not required for EM Webinars.
 To participate, follow the instructions below.

 If you haven’t used Adobe Connect, please test your computer and get a quick overview of Adobe Connect.
 If you have questions for the speaker or any general questions about the EM webinars, please email them to firstname.lastname@example.org.
 Questions for speakers should be sent at least two days prior to the webinar.

 For any questions about the ESS webinars, please email them to email@example.com.

 The webinar link found in the descriptions above will be open to the public 15 minutes prior to the start of the webinar.
 Fifteen minutes prior to the webinar start, you can click the link and check your audio/speakers (no microphone or camera is required).

 During the webinar, you will be listening to and watching presentations from various speakers.
 If you wish to engage with the speaker or the host, you can type a text question in the chat window.
 A recording of the webinar will be posted at www.jibc.ca/emwebinars following the session.